 The decor at themed Route 66 Hotel and Conference Center in Springfield consists of miniature cars, gas pumps and motorcycles (from $66).

-The Million Dollar Courthouse proves interesting for its architecture and stories of corruption.
+The Million Dollar Courthouse in Carlinville proves interesting for its architecture and tales of corruption.

 In Collinsville, check out the World’s Largest Catsup Bottle.